A little bit about Pamela:

+Pamela Desmond Wright grew up in a small, dusty Texas town.
+From the time she learned to read, books have been her passion.
 Beginning with Dick and Jane, progressing through Nancy Drew and then onto romances of all genres, Pamela devoured stories by popular authors such as Barbara Cartland, Jackie Collins, Rosemary Rogers, Shirley Conrad and many, many others.
-At one time, Pamela was the proud owner of 5 library cards!
+At one time Pamela was the proud owner of 5 library cards!

 She often sorts through sticky plot problems and character issues while cruising the wide open roads of Texas.